Dept. 3432, 1000 East University Avenue

 Laramie, WY 82071

 Penelope Caldwell is an Assistant Lecturer in UW's Fay D. Whitney School of Nursing.
 Penelope heads the Shoulder-to-Shoulder Service-Learning project to Honduras each Semester.
 She is currently working on her Doctor of Nursing Practice (DNP) at the University of Northern Colorado.
 Her research goal for her DNP is to reduce the rate of cervical cancer in a resource-poor country by developing a training program that will teach local health care workers an alternative low-cost cervical cancer screening and treatment method.
-Her research and training program will target a population of indigenous Mayans who are from a poor rural district in the highlands of Guatemala.
+Her research and training program targeted a population of indigenous Mayans who are from a poor rural district in the highlands of Guatemala.
 Penelope is also a certified Midwife.
-Penelope brings important clinical and public health perspectives to the Cultural Competency Training!
+Penelope has important clinical and public health perspectives to the Cultural Competency Training!